Discovery (Daft Punk album): Composition

 "Voyager" has guitar riffs, harp-like 80s synths, and a funky bassline.
 "Veridis Quo" is a "faux-orchestral" synthesiser baroque song; according to Angus Harrison, its title is a pun on the words "very disco".
 "Short Circuit" is an electro-R&B song with breakbeats and programmed drum patterns.
 "Face to Face" is a dance-pop song featuring vocals from Todd Edwards and is more pop-oriented than the other tracks on Discovery.
 Bangalter noted that the preceding track "Short Circuit" represented the act of shutting down and that "Face to Face" represents regaining consciousness and facing reality.
 "Too Long", the final track, is a ten-minute-long electro-R&B song.

 Discovery uses a number of samples.
 The liner notes credit samples from "I Love You More" by George Duke on "Digital Love", "Cola Bottle Baby" by Edwin Birdsong on "Harder, Better, Faster, Stronger", "Can You Imagine" by The Imperials on "Crescendolls", and "Who's Been Sleeping In My Bed" by Barry Manilow on "Superheroes".
 "One More Time" contains a sample of the 1979 disco song "More Spell on You" by Eddie Johns.
 Daft Punk pay royalties to the publishing company that owns the rights, but Johns has never been located; as of 2021, he was owed an estimated "six-to-seven-figure sum" based on streams.
-Bangalter said Daft Punk also created their own "fake samples", which listeners assumed were from disco or funk records.
-Homem-Christo estimated that Daft Punk played half of the sampled material on Discovery themselves.
+Edwards recalled that he and Daft Punk curated 70 samples each to incorporate into "Face to Face".
+Bangalter said Daft Punk also created "fake samples", which listeners assumed were from disco or funk records.
+Homem-Christo estimated that the duo played half of the sampled material on Discovery themselves.